lextudio/AvaloniaVSCode/CONTRIBUTING.md

 # Contribution Guide

-Welcome to Avalonia Extension for VS Code!
+Welcome to VS Code Tools for AXAML!
 We appreciate your interest in contributing.
 This guide will help you get started with contributing to our project.
 Please read it carefully.

 ## System Requirements